Ajo High School

 Standardized Testing & Assessment

-All Ajo High School students must pass Arizona state assessments in order to graduate.
+All Ajo High School students must pass Arizona state assessments to graduate.
 Please visit our Curriculum page for more information on state standards and assessments.

 High school students may also participate in the ACT and SAT testing programs.
 We offer both tests and the PSAT on campus each year.
 Please visit our College and Career Center to learn more.